rocktronica/shopdocs/docs/serial-vs-parallel.md

-# Serial and Parallel
+# Serial vs Parallel

 ![Spy vs Spy but w/ schematics](/static/images/serial-vs-parallel/spy-vs-spy.png)

-So far we've been using solitary resistors<small>*</small> in class, but they don't always have to be by themselves.
-Introducing: serial and parallel resistors!
+So far we've been using solitary resistors<small>*</small> in class, but they don't always have to be so lonely.
+Introducing... serial and parallel resistors!

 <small>* I'll use "resistor" as a blanket term for the typical resistor _and_ all variants; potentiometers (AKA variable resistors), LDRs (AKA Light-Dependent Resistors or photoresistors), vegetables, your skin, pencil graphite, anything you can use to limit current!</small>